ivpn/ivpn.net/src/content/pages/privacy-guides/raspberry-pi-2-ivpn-gateway.md

     password
     ........

-We will configure iptables to block all non-VPN Internet access, except to three groups of servers: 1) iVPN servers that we want to use; 2) Raspbian wheezy repository servers, for package updates; and 3) NTP timeservers, to insure that the Pi knows the correct time.
-No DNS servers are reachable via WAN (eth0) and so iVPN servers must be specified by IP addresses, or resolved locally.
-For iVPN servers, it's most straightforward to specify IP addresses in the config files.
-Choose the iVPN routes that you'll be using, and edit their config files.
+We will configure iptables to block all non-VPN Internet access, except to three groups of servers: 1) IVPN servers that we want to use; 2) Raspbian wheezy repository servers, for package updates; and 3) NTP timeservers, to insure that the Pi knows the correct time.
+No DNS servers are reachable via WAN (eth0) and so IVPN servers must be specified by IP addresses, or resolved locally.
+For IVPN servers, it's most straightforward to specify IP addresses in the config files.
+Choose the IVPN routes that you'll be using, and edit their config files.
 Also point to `/tmp/user-pass`, and change `verb 3` to `verb 5`.

 In this example, I'll do `IVPN-Singlehop-Netherlands` and `IVPN-Singlehop-Germany`.
 In one LXTerminal: